spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 **Note:** You must close the Unreal Editor before building your workers.
 If the Editor is open when you try to build your workers the command will fail.

-**Note:** Unreal GDK projects default to using SpatialOS for networking.
-However, if you have toggled the **Spatial Networking** checkbox in the editor, make sure to leave it checked when you close the editor for Spatial networking to be enabled in cloud deployments.
-Alternatively, look at your `DefaultGame.ini` configuration file (located in `<ProjectRoot>\Game\Config` directory) and ensure that `bSpatialNetworking` option is set to true if it is present (`bSpatialNetworking=True`) to enable Spatial networking for your cloud deployment.
+**Note:** You might need to reset Spatial networking.</br>
+By default, Spatial networking is enabled for Unreal GDK projects, including the Example Project.
+However, if you have changed the default networking option for this project, you need to reset it to Spatial networking before building workers.</br>
+To check which networking your project is using, look in its `DefaultGame.ini` configuration file (located in the `<ProjectRoot>\Game\Config` directory).
+If there is a `bSpatialNetworking` option in the file, set it to `True` to enable Spatial networking.
+If there is no `SpatialNetworking` option, you do not have to do anything, as the project will default to using Spatial networking.

 There are two ways to build your worker assemblies (known as “building workers”):